-If a child reports, following a conversation you have initiated or otherwise, that they are being abused or neglected the following procedure should be followed:
+If a child reports, following a conversation you have initiated or otherwise, about any risks to their safety or wellbeing the following procedure should be followed:

-- Listen to the pupil, take their allegation seriously and reassure them that you will take action to keep them safe. - Do not interrupt if he or she is recalling a significant event; the first account is usually the most accurate. - Do not guarantee confidentiality; referrals may have to be made in order to safeguard the pupil - Ensure that any questions that need to be asked to clarify understanding are as open as possible and do not lead the pupil. - Report orally to the designated teacher as soon as possible but certainly on the same day.
-If the Designated Lead is not available, report to the Deputy Designated Lead, the Head or a member of the SLT - Keep any suspicions confidential and not discuss them with anyone other than those mentioned above - Make a written note of the discussion as soon as possible and at the latest before the end of the day, to give to the Designated Lead.
+- Listen to the pupil, take their allegation seriously and reassure them that you will take action to keep them safe. - Remain calm and do not over-react the child may stop talking if they feel they are upsetting you - Do not interrupt if he or she is recalling a significant event; the first account is usually the most accurate.
+However you may like to offer reassuring nods or words of comfort eg "I want to help," "You are doing the right thing in talking to me". - Do not be afraid of silences, remember how hard this may be for the child - Do not guarantee confidentiality; referrals may have to be made in order to safeguard the pupil.
+At an appropriate time tell the child that in order to help them you must pass the information on. - Do not automatically offer any physical touch as comfort.
+It may be anything but comforting to a child who has been abused. - Avoid admonishing the child for not disclosing earlier.
+It may be intended to be supportive but the child may interpret it that they have done something wrong - Ensure that any questions that need to be asked to clarify understanding are as open as possible and do not lead the pupil. - Tell the child what will happen next.
+The child may agree to go with you to see the DSL.
+Otherwise let them know that someone will come to see them before the end of the day. - Report orally to the DSL as soon as possible but certainly on the same day.
+If the DSL is not available, report to the Deputy DSL, the Head or a member of the SLT. - Keep any suspicions confidential and not discuss them with anyone other than those mentioned above - Make a written note of the discussion as soon as possible and at the latest before the end of the day, to give to the DSL.
 Note time, date, place, people present and what was said.
 Where possible the School Disclosure or Allegation Record (Appendix 2) should be used but if not available any paper will do.
 Records should be verbatim; the notes may be needed in subsequent court proceedings.
-All notes should be signed. - Teachers are not required to investigate further, but may be required to support or monitor the pupil in the future. - Members of staff have the right to contact the child protection agencies independently if it is felt that the school has not responded appropriately to concerns.
-The contact details for the LSCBs are: familyservices@lbhf.gov.uk or tel: 020 8753 6600
+All notes should be signed.

+- Teachers are not required to investigate further, but may be required to support or monitor the pupil in the future. - Seek support if you feel distressed